AkramMulani/Math-Operations/README.md

 ## Description

 This application is made for experimental purpose only.
 Math Operations application can perform simple math operations.
-For example addition,subtraction,multiplication,division and more.
+For example,

+- Addition
+- Subtraction
+- Multiplication
+- Division

+Also, you can store custom formulae used in Geometry, e.g.

+- Area of a shape, like circle (3.14 * r * r)
+- Volume of a shape, like cube (l * b * h)
+- Perimeter of a shape, like square (4 * side)

 ## Table of Contents